spacegrapefruit/msc-studies/deep_learning/assignment1/README.md

 - **Hyperparameters:**
   Key hyperparameters such as learning rate, batch size, and number of epochs are defined in `task.py` and can be adjusted as needed.
 - **GPU Support:**
   Ensure that your environment has access to a GPU for efficient training.
 The code is designed to utilize CUDA or MPS backends if available.
+Training takes approximately 50 minutes on GCP virtual machine with a Tesla T4 GPU.